dkovari/TFMatlab/README.md

 Use this function to view previously processed TFM data.
 The resulting GUI tool can be used to step through individual frames of the sequence, and also save a movie.

+#Citing TFMatlab
+TFMatlab was initially presented in the suplementary materials of Kovari et al. (2016) Biophys J. 111:12 DOI:10.1016/j.bpj.2016.11.009.
+If you find this software helpful, please consider citing that paper.